Table of Contents

 How do you track a SKU?

 SKU tracking is done by using an inventory scanner or implementing inventory management software with the ability to scan SKUs that enter and exit a warehouse.
-The first step is to decide how to best categorize inventory based on characteristics (e.g., color, size, etc.) and set up an alphanumerical code structure.
+The first step is to decide how to best categorize inventory based on characteristics (e.g., colour, size, etc.) and set up an alphanumerical code structure.
 Once your SKUs are set, you can attach barcodes to your products so they can be scanned and identified.

 How do you track inventory with SKUs?

 You can track inventory with SKUs by using an inventory tracking tool that integrates with your ecommerce platform and/or point-of-sale (POS) system and warehouse management system.
-This way, you can expand into different sales channels and distribution locations and still be able to track inventory throughout your supply chain using a centralized system.
+This way, you can expand into different sales channels and distribution locations and still be able to track inventory throughout your supply chain using a centralised system.

 How do you set up SKUs?

 To set up SKUs, start by creating a standard framework or naming convention to follow.
-You can then use tools (like an ecommerce platform) and integrations (like fulfillment and inventory software) to generate SKU codes following this framework.
+You can then use tools (like an ecommerce platform) and integrations (like fulfilment and inventory software) to generate SKU codes following this framework.